jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 In automatic  mode, the  master path will  always be the  path with  the highest priority.

-# How to make the link group behind the alternative for `editor` switch to automatic mode?
+# How to make the link group `editor` switch to automatic mode?

     $ update-alternatives --auto editor

-In the process, the  links of the master alternative and  its slaves are updated to point to the highest priority installed alternatives.
+In the process, the  links of the master alternative is updated  to point to the alternative path choice with the highest priority; the slaves are also updated.

+---

+You could also rerun `--config` and select the entry marked as automatic.

 ##
 # Where does update-alternatives write its activity?